mthuurne/retroasm/docs/instruction-set.md

     %011    . e
     %100    . h
     %101    . l
     %110    . (hl)      . mem[hl]
     %111    . a

+### Context: Placeholders

 The simplest use of the context field is to define immediate values, using the syntax `<type> <name>`.
-For example, this mode defines a 16-bit immediate that is encoded in little endian byte order:
+For example, the definitions below describe the immediate and non-indexed zero page addressing modes of the 6502:

-    mode u16 imm16
+    mode u8 immediate
-    N[:8], N[8:]    .
-N     .
-N     . u16 N
+    N       . \#N       .
+N         . u8 N

+    mode u8& zeropage
+    A       .
+A         . mem[A]    . u8 A

+The names `N` and `A` that are declared in the context are used in the other fields; these uses are called placeholders.
+A placeholder represents a value that will substituted at a later time.
+In the examples above, that value will be an 8-bit unsigned integer.

 It is possible to include a mode defined earlier as part of a new mode, using the syntax `<mode> <name>` in the context field: